Snowflake IaC without switching to Terraform

 - Better abstraction for complex systems: CDK constructs are reusable, composable modules instead of repeating verbose config.

-- Level 2 constructs: CDK is much more flexible to express Organisational patterns and guard rails that would be very difficult to do with Terraform.
+- Level 2 constructs: CDK is much more flexible to express Organisational patterns and guard rails that would be very difficult to do with Terraform modules.

-For complex infrastructure, CDK gives me the software engineering ergonomics I want, while Terraform providers still do the provisioning.
+For complex infrastructure, CDK gives me the software engineering ergonomics you want, while Terraform providers still do the provisioning.